Stress management: Stress in College

-Without effective coping skills, students tend to engage in unsafe behaviors as a means of trying to reduce the stress they feel.

-Ineffective coping strategies popular among college students include drinking excessively, drug use, excessive caffeine consumption, withdrawal from social activities, self-harm, and eating disorders.
-These ineffective strategies can be dangerous because they often become habitual, addictive, and sometimes fatal.
-For example, when college students turn to drinking as a way of coping with stress, they begin to drink larger quantities and more frequently, instead of just occasionally with friends.
-This can lead to alcohol poisoning, addiction, and other dangerous behaviors.
-The problems these coping methods create can cause more harm than good and often lead to more stress for the student.
+Without effective coping skills, students may turn to harmful behaviors as a means of temporary relief.
+Common but unsafe coping strategies among college students include drinking excessively, drug use, excessive caffeine consumption, withdrawal from social activities, self-harm, and eating disorders.
+These behaviors often become habitual, addictive, and sometimes fatal and may worsen stress in the long run.
+For example, when college students turn to drinking as a way of coping with stress, they may gradually consume more alcohol more frequently, rather than occasional drinking with friends.
+This can lead to an increased risk for addiction, alcohol poisoning, and other dangerous behaviors.